Annual Statement for Infection Prevention and Control (IPC)

 There are a total of 49 rooms used for consultations with patients, therefore the number and specific rooms audited on each occasion will vary.
 There are a maximum of 8 stars which can be awarded.

-Of the 20 clinical areas were audited, the results were:
+Of the 21 clinical areas audited in June 2025, the results were:

 8 stars ********